Vortioxetine

 What if I prefer not to take medicines during pregnancy?

-It is very important that mental health conditions are treated to ensure a woman’s wellbeing during pregnancy and while looking after her baby.
-Stopping vortioxetine can increase the risk of relapse and stopping suddenly can cause withdrawal symptoms.
-A doctor will only prescribe medicines when necessary and will be happy to discuss any concerns.
+It is very important that mental health conditions are well-treated to ensure your wellbeing during pregnancy and while looking after your baby.
+Your doctor will be happy to discuss any concerns about medicines prescribed in pregnancy.

-Please do not stop taking vortioxetine without first speaking to your midwife, GP or specialist.
+Please do not stop taking vortioxetine unless you have been advised to do so by your GP or specialist.

 Will my baby need extra monitoring?

-All pregnant women in the UK are offered a very detailed anomaly scan at around 20 weeks of pregnancy as part of routine antenatal care.
-No extra monitoring for major birth defects is required following vortioxetine use in pregnancy.
+All pregnant women in the UK are offered a very detailed scan at around 20 weeks of pregnancy to check their baby is developing normally.
+No further scans to check for birth defects are required following vortioxetine use in pregnancy.

 Are there any risks to my baby if the father has taken vortioxetine?

-We would not expect any increased risk to your baby if the father takes vortioxetine.
+We do not expect any increased risk to your baby if the father takes vortioxetine.

 Who can I talk to if I have questions?